dispersionlab/gitshow3/reflections.md

 ### Preparing patch and files

 The samples are too big to push in repository, so couldn't make the folder extensions for these samples.
-I downloaded files to my local disk and load them to the patch from local path but do not put in repository because it won't push
+I downloaded files to my local disk and loaded them to the patch from local path but do not put in repository because it won't push

+### Following the score